Understanding Kidney Disease

 Every day, our two kidneys filter about 120 to 150 quarts of blood to produce about 1 to 2 quarts of urine, composed of wastes and extra fluid.2 Healthy kidneys help regulate blood pressure, remove waste and water, signal your body to make red blood cells, and help regulate growth in children.

-In addition to the different phases of kidney disease (listed below), there are different types of kidney disease, with different causes and requiring different treatments.
+In addition to the different phases of chronic kidney disease, or CKD (listed below), there are different types of kidney disease, with different causes and requiring different treatments.
 NKI and this website provide detailed information about the diseases that cause Nephrotic Syndrome (NS) and Focal Segmental Glomerulosclerosis (FSGS).

 Five Stages of Kidney Disease